aleff-github/my-flipper-shits/StealDocumentsFolder_Linux/README.md

-# Steal Linux Content With Dropbox - BADUSB ✅
+# Steal Linux Content With Dropbox - BadUSB ✅

 A script used to close all target open applications.